claranet/terraform-aws-cloudwatch-slack/README.md

   }
 }

-// Create an SNS topic and send its events to the Customer’s Slack channel.
+// Create an SNS topic and send its events to the Customer's Slack channel.

 resource "aws_sns_topic" "customer_slack" {
   name = "customer-slack-notifications"